Zabrimus/jonglisto-ng/README.md

 * EPG view with configurable columns (using regular expressions)
 * edit EPG entries
 * manage timers (create, delete, move, ...)
-* manage recordings (rename, move via drag and drop, create new folders, ...)
+* manage recordings (rename, delete, move via drag and drop, create new folders, ...)
 * manage EPGD search timers, if the epgd database is configured (optional)
 * manage epgsearch search timers, if epgsearch plugin is installed on the selected VDR instance (optional)
-* higly configurable remote control
+* configurable remote control
 * OSD view, if svdrposd plugin is installed on the selected VDR instance (optional)
 * organize channels.conf via drag and drop
 * organize epgd channelmap.conf via drag and drop, if epgd database is configured